Levator scapulae syndrome

 Grab the band with the hand, allowing the band to anchor your arm and shoulder down.

 Side-bend your head toward the opposite shoulder of the anchoring side.
-Next, tuck your chin toward the opposite side as to look at your front pocket.
+Next, tuck your chin toward the opposite side to look at your front pocket.

-You should feel a comfortable stretch on the side of your neck and above your shoulder blade-on the same-side as the band.
+You should feel a comfortable stretch on the side of your neck and above your shoulder blade on the same side as the band.

 Hold the position and repeat the exercise on the other side by stepping on the band with the opposite foot.